vswanlund/vswanlund.github.io/tag-mobile-sdks/android/errors.md

 <b>Parent: </b>PowaTagException<br />

-<b>Classes throwing this Exception: </b> This exceptoin can be encountered at any time.
+<b>Classes passing this exception to the callback:</b> This exceptoin can be encountered at any time.

 <br />